music-fsl-zsl/tutorial/book/fsl-example/intro.md

 In this coding tutorial, we will train a musical instrument classifier that is able to categorize novel, unseen classes, using few-shot learning.

-This tutorial  familiar with [PyTorch](https://pytorch.org/), as well as the fundamentals of supervised machine learning and music signal processing.
+This tutorial assumes the reader is familiar with [PyTorch](https://pytorch.org/), as well as the fundamentals of supervised machine learning and music signal processing.
 The content will focus on introducing the few-shot learning paradigm, and how to use it to train an audio classifier for unseen musical instrument classes.

 ```{figure} ../assets/sample-episode.png
 ---